5 Things I Wish I Knew Before Starting HomeschoolAugust 13, 2021

 Homeschooling Should Meet the Child Where They Are

-When parents first start homeschooling, it is tempting to try to fit your kids in the conventional box.
+When parents first start homeschooling, it is tempting to try to fit their kids in the conventional box.
 From experience with traditional schools, you’ll have phrases such as grade levels, assessments, and percentages bouncing through your head.
 While certain people will ask about milestones concerning your child’s age, it’s important to remember that each child learns at their own rate.
 Homeschooling doesn’t need to force your children to rush to a certain level through stress and tears.

 Homeschool curricula often allow children to work at different levels for various subjects of study, according to what they need.
 As a broad example, if your children can read at age four and write in cursive, wonderful!
 However, even if they don’t read until age eight or later, just keep going.